TelegramBots/book/src/README.md

 ➡️ Access the book pages via the Table Of Content (top/left), or start your journey with our [_Quickstart_](1/quickstart.md) guide.

+Also don't miss our [Frequently Asked Questions](FAQ.md) which answers a lot of issues.

 ## 🧩 Installation
 ⚠️ _Latest versions of the library are not available on Nuget․org due to false-positive malware detection.
 We are working with Nuget/ESET teams to resolve this issue._